Jash-Shah/Eklavya---Drone/Blog.md

 After all, if persistence and pain can conquer PIDs, it can conquer anything (Not a very good conclusion, maybe revise?)

-(After all, if two First Year stidents can simulate a flying vehicle without burning their PCs or their brains then atleast you can do the latter)
+(After all, if two First Year students can simulate a flying vehicle without burning their PCs or their brains then atleast you can do the latter)

 (After all, if the two of us can prioratize all our time in tuning three knobs for a week straight then you have no excuse.)<Can be phrased better>